lundqvistr/manual_medfak_research_data/manual.md

 A codebook describes the contents, structure, and layout of a data collection.
 More specifically explanations of variables, units for measurement variables, explanation of codes used in categorical variables, codes used for missing values and other attributes of the variables in your dataset.
 There are routines in the software most commonly used to generate such codebooks, but it could also consist of an Excel file with one sheet containing explanations for variable names, another sheet with explanations of the codes used.
 A short example of a Excel code book is found in one of the appendices.

 ### Wide or long format?
 Many datasets consists of data points from one measurement period, and the basic structure can be a fairly simple "rectangular" set of data.
 It is however also common with datasets where _time_ is a fundamental variable.
-Follow-up of patients makes it necessary to have data on patients from baseline, from 3 months, 12 monts and possibly later that that.
-The structure in such cases has to take these different times into account, and there are basically two ways to do so: wide formats and long formats.
+Follow-up of patients makes it necessary to have data on patients from baseline, from 3 months, 12 monts and possibly later than that.
+The structure in such cases has to take these different times into account, and there are basically two ways to do so: _wide_ and _long_ formats.

-There is no simple correct structure for such data, it can even be necessary to have both structures in parallel due to the details in how your software works.
+There is no single correct structure for such data, it can even be necessary to have both structures in parallel due to the details for  your software.
 As a consequence, switching from one format to the other is a common task.
 It can however be quite demanding, so it could be wise to consult a statistician when the need arises.

 Naturally this also applies for other cases where there is some repetition of similar measurements: different places, different parts of the body,...

 Data from such instances in time can be also be stored in different ways:
 - As one file for each point in time
-- As different worksheets in the the same spreadsheet
+- As different worksheets in the same spreadsheet
 - With all the observations in one single file

 If the structure is one of the two first you will probably have to join the parts together sooner or later.
 Such joining is described in [Data on the same individuals...](#data-on-the-same-individuals-in-more-than-one-place).